groue/SortedDifference/README.md

 SortedDifference comes with a general initializer, and two convenience initializers.

-All initializers share a common set of preconditions:

-1. Both left and right sequences must be sorted by identifier.
+All initializers share a common precondition: **ids of both left and right sequences must be strictly increasing**.
+In other words, sequences must be sorted by id, and ids must be unique in each sequence.
-2. Left and right sequences must not contain two elements that share a common identifier.

-Those preconditions are not checked.
-If they are not honored, the behavior of SortedDifference is undefined.
+For extra safety, this precondition is checked in debug builds (as a Swift assertion).
+If the precondition is not honored, the behavior of SortedDifference is undefined.

 The general initializer is the less constrained: it lets you provide closures that return identifiers of both left and right elements: